visgl/deck.gl/docs/coordinate-systems.md

 # Coordinate Systems

-By default deck.gl's interpretats positions as Web Mercator it also support positions specified in other coordinate systems.
+By default deck.gl's interprets positions in the Web Mercator coordinate system, however deck.gl  also support positions specified in several other coordinate systems.

 ## Overview